gaand/wdi_2_js_demo_spa/README.md

 I'm not sure what the stakeholder means when she says "manage"?
 After some discussion with her she says she want's users to be able to **add** and **remove** Songs.

 ### User Story 5
-As a user on the main page I should be above to add a Song.
+As a user on the main page I should be able to add a Song to the Playlist.
 **(Priority: 2, Iteration: 1, Difficulty: 2)**

 ### User Story 6
-As a user on the main page I should be able to remove a Song.
+As a user on the main page I should be able to remove a Song from the Playlist.
 **(Priority: 2, Iteration: 1, Difficulty: 2)**

-## Step 2: Find (Domain) Objects/Models.
+## Step 2: Find Domain Objects/Models.

+The **Domain** of this app is the same business that Spotify is in.
+Allowing users to organize and play songs through the Spotify web application.
+Of course, there are other companies in this business domain.

 Let's repeat the task as stated by the stakeholder.